anjitha-0123/Vax-Ledger/README.md

 📦 Track temperature-sensitive data (manual or IoT-based-Org3)

-🔍 Query and verify vaccine batch details (by Retailer-Org2)
+🔍 Query and verify vaccine batch details mainly the temperature (by Retailer-Org2)

 🔐 Immutable and tamper-proof ledger using Hyperledger Fabric